roji-thakur/roji-/README.md

 # ROJI-
-This is my first github repository.
+This is my first Git Repository.
 Author - Roji